International Poultry Welfare Alliance

 - February 1, 2026 - Students must respond and schedule virtual presentations to be included in the competition.

-- A five-person committee will review abstracts, score initially, submit questions to poultry school, and review and score virtual presentation.
+- A judging panel will review abstracts, score initially, submit questions to poultry school, and review and score virtual presentation.

 - March 1 - May 30, 2026 - Recordings to be completed.
 Videos will be published at regular intervals until the Summit.